Book a sales speaker for your next seminar, conference, or team meeting.

-- Gullibility - Customer never lie, do thye?
-If you tend to accept what a customer contacts tell you without cross checking with alternative sources, then you may be guilty of gullibility.
+- Gullibility - Customers never lie, do they?
+If you tend to accept what customer contacts tell you without cross checking with alternative sources, then you may be guilty of gullibility.
 In many peoples minds, misleading a salesperson is not a sin.
-Contacts may be genuine in their intent to reassure, despite missleading you.
-Ways to distinguish facts from narrative and validate data ward off this vulnerability.
+Contacts may be genuine in their intent to reassure, despite misleading you.
+Ways to distinguish facts from narrative and validate data, ward off this vulnerability.

 - Price is too high If you feel that a high price is an ugly second head that frightens your prospects away then you have the price demon clutching your shoulder.
 We have the means to rip this demon from its perch and trash it under the wheels of a retreating competitor.

 - Cheaper Elsewhere - Like 'the price is too high' complaint but more insidious.
 Customer negotiators use a cheaper competitor like a heavy club to strike at the foundation of a sellers confidence.
 Use a practical step-by-step method to reverse the 'cheaper down the street' objection.

 - Form Filling - The management need to capture the knowledge stored in the heads of successful salespeople to ensure continuity.
 They need to monitor activities so that they get an early warning if things are going wrong.
 They need information to help them provide better help and support.
 Some amount of administration is essential to ensure that customers get what they bought.
 Use shortcut tools to keep administration under control.